rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

 * **Mender Client -** Each device runs a copy of the Mender update client, which polls the Management Server from time to time to report its status and to discover if there is a software update waiting.
 If there is, the update client downloads and installs it.

-### Mender on Google Cloud Platform (GCP)

-This section provides a high level architecture overview of Mender on GCP and detailed instructions for deploying the Mender Management Server, Building Mender artifacts and client configuration including integration with GCP IoT Core.

-#### Mender on GCP - High Level Architecture Diagram:
+### Mender on GCP - High Level Architecture Diagram:

 The following architecture diagram provides a high level overview of the various components on GCP to enable OTA updates with Mender and Google Cloud IOT Core

 ![image alt text](images/Mender-on0.png)

+## Setting up Mender Server on GCE

-#### Mender Management Server Deployment Options :
+### Mender Management Server Deployment Options

 There are several options for successfully setting up Mender services with Google Cloud Platform (GCP), this tutorial will use a minimally configured Mender Management Production Server to test the end to end workflow: